ROCm/rocThrust/README.md

 from other CMake projects.
 See the [CMake README](thrust/cmake/README.md) for details.

-Development process
+Development Process
 -------------------

-For information on development process, see [this document](doc/development_model.md).
+For information on development process, see [this document](DEVELOPMENT_MODEL.md).